RandomInternetPreson/Lucid_Vision/README.md

 * Cross-Platform Compatibility: The extension is designed to work on various operating systems, including Unix-based systems and Windows. (not tested in Windows yet, but should probably work?)

-* Direct communication with vision models, you do not need to load a LLM to interact with the seperate vision models.
+* Direct communication with vision models, you do not need to load a LLM to interact with the separate vision models.

 ## How It Works